 First-year students learn to explore, live, and celebrate The Commons' diverse community by developing thorough understandings of identities, biases, stereotypes, and cultural competencies.

-We seek to empower students to contribute to the creation of an inclusive community that embraces and celebrates people of all backgrounds and experiences.
+We seek to empower students to contribute to the creation of an inclusive community that embraces and honors people of all backgrounds and experiences.
 Each year, the country flags of all 1,600 students' national identities are displayed in atrium of The Commons Center, to honor the experiences and backgrounds that the entire first-year class brings to The Commons.

 In fall 2015, The Commons also hosted the Portal to Mexico, an art installation piece that sought to provoke thought about today's globalization while bridging culture with technology.
 Through intentional programming—such as this piece and other dialogues about privilege and bias—first-year students are able to further their understanding of both other members of the community and themselves.